Vegan Tamales

 Prepare The Dough And Corn Husks

-Step One: Soften your corn husks.
+Step 1: Soften your corn husks.
 In a large stockpot, place the corn husks with just enough hot water to cover them.
 Weigh them down with a plate and allow them to soften for about 2 hours.

 Corn husks soaked in a pot.

-Step Two: Make your tamales.
+Step 2: Make your tamales.
 In the bowl of your stand mixer, add the shortening, Himalayan salt and baking powder.
 Using the paddle attachment, beat on medium-high speed for about a minute or until your mixture becomes light and fluffy.

 Reduce the speed to medium-low.
 Add one cup of your masa harina while the mixer is running and allow it to fully incorporate before adding another cup.
 Repeat until your dough is uniform.
 Drizzle in the broth while the paddle attachment is still running and mix for about a minute more.